CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	- Reports
 4. To copy the java runtime (JRE) to the CIS folder do the following:
 	- Browse to the location where Java is installed, by default Java is located at “%ProgramFiles%\Java”.
-	- Copy the 32-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java folder you created in step 3.
+	- Copy the 32-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java folder created above
-	- Copy the 64-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java64 folder you created in step 3.
+	- Copy the 64-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java64 folder created above
 5. Move the Assessor-CLI\misc\Windows\cis-cat-centralized.bat file or the Assessor-CLI\misc\Windows\cis-cat-centralized-ccpd.bat file to the root of the CIS folder, depending on whether you want to write the assessment reports to the *CIS Host Server* or configure the centralized script to send the assessment reports directly to a CIS-CAT Pro Dashboard (CCPD).
 6. Share the **CIS** folder as CIS.